openfaas/docs/docs/tutorials/expanded-timeouts.md

 When running OpenFaaS on Kubernetes, you need to set various timeout values for the distributed components of the OpenFaaS control plane.
 These options are explained in the [helm chart README](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas).
 The easiest option for new users is to set them all to the same value.

- > For faasd users, you'll need to edit the equivalent fields in your `docker-compose.yaml` file.
+ > For faasd users, you'll need to edit the equivalent fields in your `docker-compose.yaml` file, see the eBook [Serverless For Everyone Else](https://store.openfaas.com/l/serverless-for-everyone-else).

 We will set:

 * `gateway.upstreamTimeout`
 * `gateway.writeTimeout`
 * `gateway.readTimeout`
-* `faasnetes.writeTimeout`
-* `faasnetes.readTimeout`

-For the timeout to work with async invocations you also need to set:

-* `queueWorker.ackWait`

 All timeouts are to be specified in Golang duration format i.e. `1m` or `60s`, or `1m30s`.